 Finally, people looking at veterinary assistant jobs may aspire to work their way up in the field of veterinary medicine.
 For example, a person may work as a veterinary assistant while studying to be a veterinary technician or even a veterinarian.
+Many of skills learned on this job are also transferable to careers outside of animal care.
+Working as a dental assistant would make use of many of the skills that a person learned while working as a vet assistant.
 The daily experiences the person has as a vet assistant can benefit him or her in the future.
 In short, he or she will get the opportunity to learn about the workings of a veterinarian’s office from all angles.
 Furthermore, someone who begins work as a veterinary assistant may be inspired to become a veterinarian in order to be of more service to animals.

 Job Market For Vet Assistant’s: